nurul3101/nurul3101/README.md

 #### Somethings about me :smile:

+- Developer Success Engineer @prisma
-- A Fullstack Dev who loves working in Javascript Ecosystem and a serverless fanatic
+- A Fullstack Dev who loves working in Javascript Ecosystem and a serverless fanatic!
 - I love working with React / Node / Typescript / GraphQL / AWS / GCP
 - Loves everything about Formula 1

 #### Currently Learning :book:

-- Trying my hands on Deno and Rust
+- Trying my hands Rust

 #### You can reach out to me at